pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

 The ``chm13.chr8.w5kbps.bed`` file contains 5000 bps interval windows across the chm13 reference chromosome 8.
 The depth is computed for each of these windows, writing the result in the ``chr8.pan.depth.w5kbps.bed`` file, in ``BED`` format.
+``-r`` specifies the path name from which to compute the depth from. ``-b`` specifies the BED ranges of which the depths should be calculated of.

 .. note::